Essays in MCAT

 Physicians being active participants in the delivery of healthcare services, it is important that they communicate efficiently and effectively with the medical community, patients, and the policy makers.
 The Medical College Admission Test by AAMC is thus designed to evaluate prospective candidates based on their communication, analytical and presentation skills as well, in addition to their level of cognition of science concepts and critical thinking and reasoning skills.

-The Writing Section of the exam requires candidates to develop and write ideas on two 30-minute MCAT essays.
-The MCAT essays call for a combination of argumentative and expository writing skills from candidates.
+The Writing Section of the exam requires candidates to develop and write ideas on two 30-minute essays of MCAT.
+These essays call for a combination of argumentative and expository writing skills from candidates.
 Argumentative writing involves persuasive skills or the ability to prove a point of view, and expository writing calls for skills in imparting information.

 What Do MCAT Essays Assess?

-The MCAT essays are designed to assess your writing skills and abilities in the following important areas:
+The essays of MCAT are designed to assess your writing skills and abilities in the following important areas:

 - Delivering ideas logically and coherently

 - Focusing on and developing a central concept